gfxprim/nekowm/SETUP.md

 - "WM\_Mod" + F1..F12 that switches between views (virtual screens)

+There are two more actions that can be bind to a WM\_Mod+Key keyboard shortcuts.
+These are applications and commandlines, the difference is that applications are looked up by name that is usally shown in the application launcher, while cmdline is something that is executed by exec() directly.
+See example configuration below.

+The default setttings maps WM\_Mod+KeyEnter is to start the Termini terminal emulator application.

 ### Configuration file

 Keybindings can be changed in `$HOME/.config/nekowm/keybindings.json` configuration file.